-Morocco is a country located in North Africa, boasting both Mediterranean and Atlantic coastlines and bordering Western Sahara to the south, Algeria to the east and the North African territories of Ceuta and Melilla on the Mediterranean coast in the north.
+Morocco is a country located in North Africa, boasting both Mediterranean and Atlantic coastlines and bordering Western Sahara to the south, Algeria to the east, and the North African territories of Ceuta and Melilla on the Mediterranean coast in the north.

-It is filled with gorgeous natural beauties varying from sea to mountain and desert, and the mix of cultures is best visible in the fact that the three languages most spoken in Morocco are Arabic, French, Berber, and Spanish.
+It is filled with gorgeous natural beauties varying from sea to mountain and desert, and the mix of cultures is best visible in the fact that the four languages most spoken in Morocco are Arabic, French, Berber, and Spanish.